mrjones2014/legendary.nvim/README.md

 -- description is required for them to appear when you search local keymaps = {
   { '<F3>', ':NvimTreeToggle<CR>', description = 'Toggle file tree' },
-  -- 'mode' defaults to 'n', but you can specify a differet mode -- either as a string or a list of multiple modes like `mode = { 'n', 'v' }` { '<leader>c', ":'<,'>CommentToggle<CR>", mode = 'v', description = 'Toggle comment' }, { '<leader>m', ':messages<CR>' },
+  -- 'mode' defaults to 'n', but you can specify a different mode -- either as a string or a list of multiple modes like `mode = { 'n', 'v' }` { '<leader>c', ":'<,'>CommentToggle<CR>", mode = 'v', description = 'Toggle comment' }, { '<leader>m', ':messages<CR>' },